 And I'm bracing myself for aaaaaalllllllllll the, "Who the hell do you think you are, monkey?!?" that comes from folks who may only value me for my ability to identify a brilliant target strategy or my keen awareness of the players in this business and their comprehensive histories.
 Folks who need me because I can steer them away from actor busy work or help them figure out their age range.

 But this weekend, I got clear that the reason anyone needs me for any of the actual nuts-and-bolts of what I do is because YOU TOO understand that your work is important.
 YOU TOO get that your storytelling has the potential to heal the world as it makes others feel less alone.
-YOU TOO feel more connected to your purpose (and why you chose this crazy career to begin with) when you are able to have your greatest reach, connecting with those who most need inspiration, entertainment, or just a silly laugh to get through the day.
-And YOU TOO know that when you're blocked — whether that block takes the shape of not having the right rep, not getting out commercially, or not being clear on your primary type — you're less effective at living out your WHY.
+YOU TOO feel more connected to your purpose (and why you chose to be a storytelling creative to begin with) when you are able to have your greatest reach, connecting with those who most need inspiration, entertainment, or just a silly laugh to get through the day.
+And YOU TOO know that when you're blocked — whether that block takes the shape of not having the right rep, having money blocks, not getting out commercially, feeling disconnected from your True North, or not being clear on your primary type — you're less effective at living out your WHY: Telling the stories you were born to tell.

 So, that's why my WHY is important.
 That's why I'm a healer.
 And that's why I've been shifting away from hiding medicine in the ice cream and toward revealing that the medicine *is* the ice cream. 😉